Quick Exit (or press ESC)

 Find a clinic

-Contraceptive use can either be perfect (always correct) or typical (which usually applies to the average person, as it is sometimes difficult to use contraception correctly every time).
+Contraceptive use may be perfect (always correct) or typical (which usually applies to the average person who may not get it right all the time).
+The rates used on this page are typical effectiveness rates.

 The failure rates quoted for the following contraceptive methods are based on typical use during the first year.

-For example 13 out of every 100 women using condoms (87% effective) as their only method of contraception will become pregnant during the first year of use.
+For example 18 out of every 100 women using male condoms (82% effective) as their only method of contraception will become pregnant during the first year of use.

 Fertility returns almost immediately after an abortion.
 Most methods of contraception can be started on the same day as your treatment so you can get protected straight away.
-It may help to consider the following methods before we discuss your contraceptive needs during your medical assessment.
+It may help to think about the methods that will fit in best with your lifestyle and preferences.
+After discussing your medical history and treatment options, a Healthcare Professional can advise on the suitability of your preferred methods.

 Offers highly effective protection against pregnancy.